 Types of Chicken Coops

 We have several different types of chicken coops available depending on your needs.
-Choose a small chicken coop with an outdoor running area that will house a few chickens comfortably, or opt for our 10’ x 16’ chicken coop that was designed to fit up to 30 chickens.
-Some of our chicken coops were made to be portable and include wheels, while others are more like barns and will remain stationary once they are in place.
-Whatever chicken coop you choose, your chickens will love their new home—and you will love the ample rewards that come with being a chicken owner.
+Choose a small coop with an outdoor running area that will house a few chickens comfortably, or opt for larger styles designed to fit up to 30 chickens.
+Find both stationary and wheeled coops for easily portable or semi-permanent structure options.
+Whatever you choose, your chickens will love their new home—and you will love the ample rewards that come with being a chicken owner.